kuleuven/iRODS-User-Training/06_PRC_Handson_User-Training.md

 - *A KU Leuven account (u- or b-account) to access the KU Leuven iRODS zones*
 - *Basic knowledge of Python*

 This training introduces you to the basics of using the iRODS client API implemented in Python.
 The Python iRODS Client (PRC) is a programming client of iRODS.
-The main goal of PRC is to offer researchers means to manage their data in Python.
+The main goal of the PRC is to offer researchers means to manage their data in Python.
 Currently supported operations with  PRC are varied and powerful enough to interact with iRODS without requiring any other tools.

 ## Goal of this training